SenteonLLC/senteonllc.github.io/version/latest/Users.md

 3. Enter a username and the role of the user, then click `Create User`
 4. Senteon will generate a password for the user and copy it to your clipboard.

-Make sure you save this password to a secure location or share it with the intended user in a timely and secure fashion.
+- Make sure you save this password to a secure location or share it with the intended user in a timely and secure fashion.
-When logging into a user account for the first time, you will be prompted to create a new password.
+- When logging into a user account for the first time, you will be prompted to create a new password.

 # Modifying Users

-## Modify Role
+## Change Password For Current User
+You can change the password for your current user no matter what role they are assigned.

 **Steps**
-1. Log into Command Center and navigate to the Users tab
+1. Log into Command Center as the user and navigate to the Settings tab
-2. Select the user you wish to modify the role of and click `Edit User`
+2. Navigate to General Settings and click `Change Password`
-3. Select the role you wish the user to assign the user and click `Save Changes`

 ## Change Password For Another User
 **Steps**
 1. Log into Command Center and navigate to the Users tab
 2. Select the user you wish to modify the role of and click `Change Password`

-## Change Password For Current User

-> Note: You can change the password for your current user no matter what role they are assigned
+## Modify Role
 **Steps**
-1. Log into Command Center as the user and navigate to the Settings tab
+1. Log into Command Center and navigate to the Users tab
-2. Navigate to General Settings and click `Change Password`
+2. Select the user you wish to modify the role of and click `Edit User`
+3. Select the role you wish the user to assign the user and click `Save Changes`

 # Deleting Users
 **Steps**